physrisk/website-source/articles/2014/vygintas-gontis-penn-efekto-triumfas-europoje.md

 scatter plot.
 Certainly, such ideas have to be considered and proved in much more detailed studies.
 Now we just consider it as an idea how to optimize development of community such as EU.
-We are pleased to notice that Lithuania has some space to increase local prices and non-tradable sector in order to lever countries GDP.
+We are pleased to notice that Lithuania has some space to increase local prices and non-tradeable sector in order to lever countries GDP.

 We do care most of economic convergence in European region, whether it